 Now let’s dig into where you find manufacturers.

-All my Calm The Ham products are U.S. based due to their nature.
-A great place to find quality printers is InkerLinker where I have sourced many a great printer for letterpress, lithographic and other great stuff.
+All my Calm The Ham products are U.S.-based due to their nature.
+A great place to find quality printers is InkerLinker where I have sourced many great printers for letterpress, lithographic, and other great stuff.

 You can search the site using various filters, typically the most useful I’ve found is through Products and Suppliers: